Caslus/lucasphilippe/src/templates/resume.typ

 )[
   #list(
-    [Elected Vice-President of the Software Engineering Academic Center in 2024, successfully representing over 400 students and leading a collaborative effort to orchestrate the Polytechnic School Academic Week, promoting teamwork among all 17 courses within the PUCPR Polytechnic School.], [Attended courses such as Data Structures, Algorithms, Databases, Web Development, Cloud Architecture, Big Data and DevOps maintaining a GPA of 3.46.]
+    [Elected Vice-President of the Software Engineering Academic Center in 2024, successfully representing over 400 students and leading a collaborative effort to orchestrate the Polytechnic School Academic Week, promoting teamwork among all 17 courses within the PUCPR Polytechnic School.], [Attended courses such as Data Structures, Algorithms, Databases, Web Development, Cloud Architecture, Big Data and DevOps maintaining a GPA of 3.5.]
   )
 ]

+// just so it doesn't crop the list
+\
 = Technical Skills
 #list(
   [*Programming Languages*: Typescript, Javascript, Go, Java, Python, C\#],